-This LPS post is by Sarah Routh, a 3L student at Vanderbilt Law School.
+This LPS post is by Sarah Routh, Vanderbilt Law School class of 2018.

 Panic.
 That was the only thing racing through my mind as I was told I had seven minutes to build a prototype of an idea that I had developed a mere few minutes beforehand.
 The task at hand was a design sprint.
 This required me to develop a solution to a problem that I had teased out from my partner, who was somebody I had just met the same day.
 Over the course of an hour and a half, I was supposed to pepper my partner with questions, make inferences about his impressions of law school, and develop a solution to a problem that I believed he had with the law school program.
 The assignment was daunting to say the least.